Naveen Jindal School of Management

 Associate Professors: Zhonglan Dai @zxd051000, Rebecca Files @rlf092000, Surya N. Janakiraman @suryaj, Ningzhong Li @nxl124130, Ramachandran (Ram) Natarajan @nataraj, Naim Bugra Ozel @nbo150030, Gil Sadka @gxs143630, Jieying Zhang @jxz146230, Yuan Zhang @yxz122931, Yibin Zhou @yxz066000

 To apply for this degree program, an undergraduate degree is required (all majors are considered).
-Students must maintain a 3.0 grade-point average (GPA) in both core courses and in aggregate courses to qualify for the MS degree.
+Students must maintain a 3.0 grade-point average (GPA) in both core courses and in all graduate courses taken in the degree program, excluding program prerequisites to qualify for the MS degree.

 Core Courses: 36 semester credit hours

 Program director develops a program of study for students each term based on courses listed below.